 Tired of tripping over that lone tennis shoe on your way from the bed to the bathroom?
 Stumble no more.
 Enjoy clean floors and perfect pathways with a few simple organizational ideas perfect for bedrooms.

-- Use behind-the-door shoe storage: Use a hanging shoe organizer for your everyday pairs.
-These come in different shapes and sizes, from rows of plastic bag-like containers to wire racks, and can be placed either on your main bedroom door or closet doors.
+Use a hanging shoe organizer for your everyday pairs.
+These come in different shapes and sizes, from rows of plastic bag-like containers to wire racks, and they can be placed either on your main bedroom door or closet doors.
 The best part about this type of storage system?
 You’re able to see your shoes every day, meaning you can quickly assess which pairs you grab frequently and identify those you never use anymore (hint hint: this means it’s time for them to go).

-A: When it comes to shoe storage, you can’t go wrong applying Marie Kondo’s signature advice: Keep just the pairs you love (i.e., the ones that spark joy).
+A: When it comes to shoe storage, you can’t go wrong applying Marie Kondo’s signature advice: Keep just the pairs you love (i.e., the ones that “spark joy”).
 If you don’t know where to start, consider the last time the shoes were worn.
 If you didn’t wear them in the past year, this year likely isn’t going to be any different and it’s time to say goodbye.
 (Plus, those six-inch stilettos aren’t podiatrist-approved, anyway.)
+Another tip from the organization expert?
+Keep like with like.
+That is, keep your shoes organized by type (sandals, boots, etc.).
+You can even go further and organize them by color, if you prefer.

 Shoe storage ideas for the garage